Western Canada: Capital cities

-With the exception of Winnipeg, which is the largest city in Manitoba, all other Western provincial capitals are located in the second-largest metropolitan areas of their respective province.
+With the exception of Winnipeg, which is the largest census metropolitan area in Manitoba, all other western provincial capitals are the second-largest metropolitan areas of their respective provinces.

 Constitutional history

 Western Canada is the traditional territory of Indigenous and First Nations predating the arrival of European colonization.
 As Britain colonized the West, it established treaties with various First Nations, took control of other areas without opposition and fought with other First Nations for control of Western Canada.
 Not all lands were ceded by the First Nations to British control and land claims are still ongoing.

 In 1858, the British government established the Colony of British Columbia, governing that part of Canada still known as British Columbia.
-The English government established the Hudson's Bay Company which controlled most of the current area of Western Canada, northern Ontario and northern Quebec, the area known as Rupert's Land and the North-Western Territory.
+The English government established the Hudson's Bay Company, which controlled most of the current area of Western Canada, northern Ontario and northern Quebec, the area known as Rupert's Land and the North-Western Territory.
 In 1870, the British government transferred the lands of the company to Canada.
 The area of Western Canada not within British Columbia was established as the Northwest Territories under Canadian control.
-The Western provinces other than British Columbia were established from areas of the Northwest Territories:
+The western provinces other than British Columbia were established from areas of the Northwest Territories: